Distributed Load Testing: A Guide with JMeter

 6. How does JMeter manage communication between master and slave nodes?

-JMeter uses the Java RMI (Remote Method Invocation) protocol for communication between the master and slave nodes in a distributed testing environment.
+JMeter uses the Java RMI (Remote Method Invocation) protocol for communicating between master and slave nodes in distributed testing.

 About Author